sonuajayin/learn_docker_k8s/Docs/K8s.md

 e.g OBJECT_TYPE = deployment, OBJECT_NAME=client-deployment(from yaml metadata), CONTAINER_NAME=client(from yaml containers>name), NEW_IMAGE_TO_USE=sonuajayin/multi-client:v1

 >kubectl set image deployment/client-deployment client=sonuajayin/multi-client:v1

-### Reconfigure CLI
-Connect the CLI to use docker inside the kubernetes node (minikube)
->eval $(minikube docker-env)

-This is only applicable to the current terminal, so its not a permanent change

-To find what its doing
->minikube docker-env

-### Why mess with docker in the node...
-To use same debugging techniques we use in docker cli.
-Manually kill containers to test K8s ability to self-heal.
-Delete cached images in the node.
-e.g >docker logs RUNNING_CONTAINER_ID, docker exec -it CONTAINER_ID sh

 Get logs from pods
 >kubectl logs POD_ID